BetterThanTomorrow/calva/docs/things-to-do.md

   * Truncate large output in the REPL window and print it in an untitled Clojure-enabled editor window instead.
   * Implement something like CIDER inspect: https://github.com/BetterThanTomorrow/calva/issues/228
   * Make it super easy to use Calva with REBL
-* Fix the statusbar button default colors (or remove this feature if we don't think it is valuable enough).

 ## The Right Features
 * Support clj-fmt indent settings.
-* [x] Enable clj-kondo as default Calva linter
 * Enable using nrepl in streaming mode
   * Use this for the test runner
 * Add some basic refactoring support
-* Use ”last opened in” column when opening the REPL window at jack in. (example?
-I do not fully understand.)
-* Consider not opening the REPL window at jack-in / make it an option.
 * Better connection life-cycle control fo shadow-cljs.
 Either:
   1. Tap in to the shadow message bus (THeller said that there is such a thing that we can query about what shadow-cljs is doing.)
   1. Run Jack-in in a Task proper and see if we can somehow catch the output.
 (This is needed for shadow-cljs Jack-in.)